nus-cs2103/website-base/admin/tp-pe-fragment.md

 * **Remote mode proctoring will be done via Zoom.** No admission if the following requirements are not met.{% if cs2103 %}
   * **You need two Zoom devices** (PC: chat, audio ~~video~~, Phone: video, ~~audio~~), unless you have an external webcam for your PC.
+  * {{ icon_tip }} To change the Zoom display name as required by the PE, join the Zoom call, go to the 'Participation' panel, and search for yourself.
+Then, click on 'More', followed by 'Rename'.
   * **Add your `[PE_seat_number]` in front of the _first name_ of your Zoom display name**, in your Zoom devices. ==Seat numbers can be found in [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSUbcJpMC5OdJkr_K6VxDwAkkrwJsqAFSPwHmZq88EbOdAWIPMeYvDQDYOUEcsEYVwACmAz5hH0W0ZY/pubhtml?gid=0&single=true)== about 2 days before the PE. e.g.,
     * `[M18] John Doe` (`M18` is the seat number)
     * `[M18][PC] John Doe` (for the PC, if using a phone as well){% elseif cs2113 %}